 Isuma, A Day in the Life of Noah Pittuagatuk, 2019.
 Directed by Zacharias Kunuk.
 Video, 113 minutes.
 Courtesy of the artists and Vtape.

-Generous support is provided by The Andy Warhol Foundation for the Visual Arts; Henry Moore Foundation; Texas Commission on the Arts; The City of Marfa; Fairfax Dorn & Marc Glimcher; Virginia Lebermann & Family; Lebermann Foundation; the Ballroom Marfa Board of Trustees and the International Surf Club; Kathleen Irvin Loughlin; and SILLA, Marfa.
+Generous support is provided by The Andy Warhol Foundation for the Visual Arts; Henry Moore Foundation; Texas Commission on the Arts; The City of Marfa; #StartSmall; Fairfax Dorn & Marc Glimcher; Virginia Lebermann & Family; Lebermann Foundation; Ballroom Marfa Board of Trustees and International Surf Club; Kathleen Irvin Loughlin; and SILLA.

-Thank you to all the artists and lenders: 47 Canal; Young Chung; Commonwealth and Council; Company Gallery; de boer gallery; Electronic Arts Intermix (EAI), New York; Holt/Smithson Foundation; Isuma Distribution International Inc.; The Marfa and Presidio County Museum; Morán Morán, Sfier-Semler Gallery; Julie & Jim Taylor; Vielmetter Los Angeles; and Vtape.
+Thank you to all the artists and lenders: 47 Canal; Young Chung; Commonwealth and Council; Company Gallery; de boer gallery; Electronic Arts Intermix (EAI), New York; Holt/Smithson Foundation; The Marfa and Presidio County Museum; Morán Morán, Sfeir-Semler Gallery; Julie & Jim Taylor; Tia Collection, Santa Fe, NM; Vielmetter Los Angeles; and Vtape.

-Special thanks to Joey Benton; David De Boer; Ken Castañeda, Sophie Mörner, & Sonny Noladiv; Young Chung, Kibum Kim, & Brenda Reyes-Chavez; David Daniels; Cecilia Greyson; Nicki Ittner & the Marfa Public Library; Jamie Kenyon, Oliver Newton, & Grace Sanabria; Katie Kizziar & Jon Kevin Mace; Lisa Le Feuvre, William T. Carson & Natalie Rae Good; Terry Norman; Ana Siler; Christopher Velasco; and Susanne Vielmetter.
+Special thanks to Joey Benton; David De Boer; Ken Castañeda, Sophie Mörner, & Sonny Noladiv; Young Chung, Kibum Kim, & Brenda Reyes-Chavez; David Daniels; Cecilia Greyson; Nicki Ittner & the Marfa Public Library; Jamie Kenyon, Oliver Newton, & Grace Sanabria; Katie Kizziar & Jon Kevin Mace at the McDonald Observatory; Lisa Le Feuvre, William T. Carson & Natalie Rae Good; Terry Norman; Ana Siler; Christopher Velasco; and Susanne Vielmetter.